jalius/become-a-pro/README.md

 navigate to the base directory.

+run command "cmake ."

-run command make.
+run command "make"

+run become-a-pro as super user "sudo ./become-a-pro"

 NOTE:
-please make sure you have settings.cfg in the same directory as the terminal's cd.
+please make sure you have settings.cfg in the same directory as the terminal's cd, otherwise you will experience problems with libconfig.